Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 ‘If only he didn’t have those equips… Claude, where are you… I should have never let you leave…’

 However, the chances of that were very unlikely.
 They hadn’t spoken to each other since she had sent him off with a duel, her way of instilling confidence into him.
 Many months had passed since then.
-It may have been possible that he started a new life with the Princess now.
-She had always suspected of her feelings towards him.
+It was entirely possible that he started a new life with the Princess now.
+She had always suspected that the girl harbored feelings toward him.

 If that was how it was, then she couldn’t blame him for it.
 She would be fine.
 She had been all this time after all.